| If are looking for tips to improve the visibility of your

 that the site owner is pointing out some of their best or

+most popular posts.
 John Mueller: It’s always

 a good idea for your XML Sitemap file to include all pages